Hassan El Mohamad

-Hassan Jamal El Mohamad (حَسَن جَمَال الْمُحَمَّد; born 24 August 1988) is a Lebanese former footballer who played as a forward.
+Hassan Jamal El Mohamad (حسن جمال المحمد; born 24 August 1988) is a former footballer who played as a forward.
+Born in Nigeria, he played for the Lebanon national team.

 Early life

 El Mohamad was born on 24 August 1988 in Lagos, Nigeria, to Lebanese parents.
 His father was a Lebanese who played football professionally in Nigeria as a striker; he was one of the very few Lebanese footballers to have played in the African country.
 El Mohamad and his family then emigrated to Lebanon, settling in their hometown Jwaya in the South Governorate.
 El Mohamad played football for the local club, attracting the attention of various scouts.

 Club career

 In 2005, aged 17, El Mohamad signed for Lebanese Premier League side Rayyan, without, however, playing any game in the first season.
 The following season, in 2006–07, El Mohamad debuted for the team in the Lebanese top flight; he was awarded the 2006–07 Lebanese Young Player of the Year.
 Following Rayyan's relegation to the Second Division, El Mohamad joined Ahli Saida for the 2007–08 season.

 After a two-year break from football, El Mohamad joined Irshad in 2010.
 The following year, in 2011, El Mohamad joined Nejmeh under coach Moussa Hojeij.
 In 2014 El Mohamad joined Malaysian side Sarawak; however, following an injury to the ankle, El Mohamad returned to Lebanon to receive treatment.
 The same year, he re-joined Nejmeh.

 In 2019, after nine years at Nejmeh, El Mohamad joined Akhaa Ahli Aley.
 On 6 September 2020, El Mohamad joined Safa.
 On 17 November 2020, El Mohamad announced his retirement from football aged 32.